nekketsuuu/ruby/doc/ractor.md

   * There are several blocking operations (waiting send, waiting yield and waiting take) so you can make a program which has dead-lock and live-lock issues.
   * Some kind of shareable objects can introduce transactions (STM, for example).
 However, misusing transactions will genearte inconsistent state.

-Without Ractor, we need to trace all of state-mutations to debug thread-safty issue.
+Without Ractor, we need to trace all of state-mutations to debug thread-safety issues.
 With Ractor, you can concentrate to suspicious

 ## Creation and termination